Simultaneous Sensing Data Acquisition and Sharing in Low-Altitude Wireless Networks: Fundamental Limits and Optimal Signaling: Channel Input Distribution Optimization

-In this section, we explore the optimal input distribution for the CAS system under scalar channels, aiming to minimize the CAS distortion under the MMST constraint.
-Hereinafter, we adopt the \ac{mse} as the distortion metric to guarantee the MSST.
-Meanwhile, we drop the subscript ``IT'' in the MSST.
+In this section, we explore the optimal input distribution for the \ac{sdas} system under scalar channels, aiming to minimize the \ac{sdas} distortion under the MMST constraint.
+Hereinafter, we adopt \ac{mse} as the distortion metric to guarantee the MSST.